OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

     * Azure Storage Account
     * Service Bus
     * Application Insights
+    * Azure Key vault
+* An role to assign roles in Azure RBAC.
+To check if you have permission to do this,
+    * Goto the subscription page in Azure portal.
+Then, goto Access Control(IAM) and click on `View my access` button.
+    * Click on your `role` and in search permissions text box, search for `Microsoft.Authorization/roleAssignments/Write`.
+    * If your current role does not have the permission, then you can grant yourself the built in role `User Access Administrator` or create a custom role.
+    * Please follow this [link](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles#steps-to-create-a-custom-role) to create a custom role.
+Use this action `Microsoft.Authorization/roleAssignments/Write` in the custom role to assign roles in Azure RBAC.
 * A team with the users who will be sending messages with this app.
 (You can add or remove team members later!)
 * A copy of the Company Communicator app GitHub repo (https://github.com/OfficeDev/microsoft-teams-company-communicator-app)